 - Accompanying ingredients (usually water, vegetable oil or butter, and eggs)

-- 30 chocolate sandwich cookies (24 for cupcakes, 6 for frosting) or gluten-free sandwich cookies
+- 30 chocolate sandwich cookies (24 for cupcakes, 6 for frosting - use gluten-free sandwich cookies for gluten-free option)

 - 2 sticks butter (16 tablespoons or 1 cup)

 - 3-4 tablespoons milk